studio-alva/nucleus-flutter/README.md

 ```bash
 git clone [Your_Repository_Github]
 ```
-2. Install the package in `pubspec.yaml` with executing command
+2. Install the package in `pubspec.yaml` by executing command
 ```bash
 flutter pub get
 ```